 With the box coupler, Lionel finally solved the problem of automatic coupling and decoupling by mounting the coupler to the truck, rather than the car.
 This allowed the coupler to pivot around curves, but the truck holds it stationary enough for it to couple.
 The box coupler even works on curves, for the most part.

 The box coupler still uses a latch mechanism, but the latch grips onto a recess in the box, instead of a spring-loaded pivot.

 The box coupler allowed Lionel trains to finally deliver on the promise of the three-position e-unit, at least for the coupling part.
 Between the box coupler and the e-unit, it was possible to build up a consist the way real railroads did it, by backing the rest of the train into a car and letting inertia couple them together.
 This gave the trains play value once kids tired of just watching trains go in circles all the time.

 This is another very common Lionel prewar coupler type.

 Lionel prewar coupler compatibility with postwar cars

-Lionel famously hesitated to release a knuckle coupler because it didn’t want to introduce an incompatibility.
+Lionel famously hesitated to release a knuckle coupler because it didn’t want to introduce an incompatibility with its other coupler types.
 World War II halted train sales for about four years, so that gave Lionel the opportunity to make a change.
 But when they did, they released two little-known adapters to make their new trains compatible with the old.

 Believe it or not, this means you can even couple Lionel box couplers with postwar and modern-era Lionel knuckle couplers, with an adapter.
 Using a TS-100 adapter, you can couple Lionel 600 and 2600-series cars to knuckle couplers.
 The TS-162 adapter lets you do the same with Lionel 800 and 2800-series cars.
 This lets you mix prewar and postwar cars in a consist, or use a postwar engine to pull prewar cars without having to find a prewar tender or convert a tender to prewar trucks and couplers.